 We are standing now, where East Street comes out into the Lower Markert Place, looking across at the Borough Arms.
 Today (2021) Lloyd’s Bank premises are found here.
 We can see the Town Hall cottages — before their demolition of course !! — across the Market Place from us, at the side of the Sir John Warren Inn.

-Wife Ann died in June 1863 and George then married Mary Ann Gaskill Doxey, daughter of baker, later warehouseman, milliner and property owner Thomas and Elizabeth (nee Gaskill) in 1864.
+Wife Ann died on June 3rd 1863 and George then married Mary Ann Gaskill Doxey, daughter of baker, later warehouseman, milliner and property owner Thomas and Elizabeth (nee Gaskill) in 1864.

-There were at least five children of this marriage, though the first two — both sons — died in infancy.
+There were at least five children of this marriage, though the first two — sons William Gaskill and William George — died in infancy.

 In December of that same year and from the same address, one of his daughters of his second marriage, Elizabeth Gaskill Bunting, married Kneesall-born farmer William Moseley.